 Price: Free / $14.95 per month

-Audiobooks.com is one of the bigger audio book apps.
-It features a collection of over 100,000 audiobooks.
-There are also over 7,000 free selections.
-Other features include variable read speeds, Android Auto support, and Wear OS support of course.
+Audiobooks.com is one of the bigger audiobook apps, and it has a nice Wear OS app.
+It features a collection of over 100,000 audiobooks, over 7,000 of which are free selections.
+Other features include variable read speeds, Android Auto support, and Wear OS support, of course.
 The service costs $14.95 per month.
-You get one free audio book with an option to purchase more at a discounted rate.
+You get one free audiobook with an option to purchase more at a discounted rate.
 We’re not a huge fan of subscription book services, but this one does work well on the platform.

 Bring Grocery Shopping List

 Bring is a shopping list app.
 The app comes with a good design, plenty of options, and Wear OS support.
 You can make separate lists for separate activities.
 In addition, it uses a card and tile layout.
 It feels fresher than most other grocery app lists.
-There are plenty of note taking apps on Wear OS, but this one is very charming.
+There are plenty of note-taking apps on Wear OS, but this one is very charming.
 It’s also free to download with no in-app purchases or ads.
-Google Keep is another great app for this kind of stuff and if you need a more general note taking app.
+Google Keep is another great app for this kind of stuff, or if you need a more general note-taking app.

 Calculator by Xlythe